huggingface/blog/open-source-llms-as-agents.md

 ## Running agents with [🦜🔗LangChain](https://www.langchain.com/)

-We’ve just integrated a `ChatHuggingFace` wrapper which that lets you create agents based on open-source models in LangChain.
+We’ve just integrated a `ChatHuggingFace` wrapper that lets you create agents based on open-source models in LangChain.

 The code to create the ChatModel and give it tools is really simple, you can check it all in the [Langchain doc](https://python.langchain.com/docs/integrations/chat/huggingface).